Cat Haters: Famous People in History Who Disliked Cats

 Webster called the cat a "deceitful animal and when enraged, extremely spiteful."
 (In defense of cats, I deny his baseless allegation, although I do hope his fellow cat haters take note.
 Just sayin'.)

 Webster (1758-1843) was an author and lexicographer whose passion was the advancement of an American English language.
 His dictionary promoted standardized spelling, grammar and pronunciation.
 We have him to thank for changing "re" to "er" in some words (theatre/theater), choosing "s" instead of "c" in words like defense, and dropping the "u" in words like colour.

 With a cat-hating attitude like he had, it's a good thing language was his priority, rather than animals.
 Spelling gave him something important to do without disturbing the poor felines too much.

 Tyrants, Brutes, and Other Hatin' Fools

 It's no surprise that Mongolian warrior Genghis Khan (1162-1227) hated cats.
 The man was a freaking sadist.
-He had enemies boiled alive.13 On his quest to expand his vast empire, the ruler killed 40 million people.
-This reforested large land tracts following massive depopulation.14
+He had enemies boiled alive.11 On his quest to expand his vast empire, the ruler killed 40 million people.
+Large land tracts were deforested following massive depopulation.12

 Then, when the bloodthirsty militant placed a walled Chinese city under siege, Khan demanded a ransom of 1,000 cats and 10,000 swallows.
-Upon delivery of the animals, he had material tied to their backs then set it on fire.
-This sent the city up in flames as they fled.
+Upon delivery of the animals, he had material tied to their backs then set the material on fire.
+This sent the city up in flames as the poor animals fled.

 The self-imposed ruler is credited with the popular quotation "it's not how many breaths you take, but the moments that take your breath away."
 However, Khan also proudly proclaimed: "I am the flail of God.
 If you had not committed great sins, God would not have sent a punishment like me upon you."